SoftwareForScience/jiskefet-api-cpp/README.md

 # Dev notes
-## Generated code
+## Code generation
+The library code was generated using the Swagger editor: https://editor.swagger.io/
+    1. Copy & paste swagger.yaml contents into the editor
+    2. Under the "Generate Client" menu, select "cpprest"
+    3. Extract the archive

+At this point, it still needs some work however.

+The generated CMakeLists.txt is not up to scratch.
+If you have to regenerate the code, it's recommended to update the custom CMakeLists.txt manually, rather than replacing it with the newly generated one.

-The generated code is unfortunately slightly buggy in the way it initializes shared pointers.
+In addition, the generated code is buggy in the way it initializes shared_ptrs.
+It "wants" to initialize the shared_ptr with a default-initialized Object, but actually ends up with a null-initialized shared_ptr.
-Maybe the generated way worked in an older C++ standard, I used C++17.
+Maybe the generated way worked in an older C++ standard, but in C++17 it's broken.
 To fix it, do a find and replace.
 * From:
 ```